lauralowes/DS-User-Guide-OpenSeesModelingRCWalls/user-guide/docs/usecases/lowes/usecase.md

 Each wall in the database has a number corresponding to its unique ID.
 This number will be the single input to the modeling script to create the script.
 The use case will loop through multiple numbers to create multiple files at once and run them through opensees.
 Variables are separated in the database by sections.
 For example, under the section 'Geometry', one can find the heights of the walls, the thickness of walls, the aspect ratios, and so on.
 By parsing through these sections, the necessary information can found and imported into the modeling script to build out the wall.

-RW1 is wall 33 in the database (with the first wall index starting at 0) and using that index number, the modeling script can grab everything that defines RW1.
+RW1 [Thomsen and Wallace, 2004 (Thomsen and Wallace, 2004) is wall 33 in the database (with the first wall index starting at 0) and using that index number, the modeling script can grab everything that defines RW1.

 #### Modeling Script